5 Companies Embracing the Supply Chain Digital Transformation

 Additionally, the Colgate-Palmolive Company turned to automation to deliver customized products to its consumers and further enhance its supply chain technologies.
 They partnered with CPG supply chain experts Nulogy to digitize the way Colgate connects with its global suppliers, so that products could be quickly and easily adapted to specific retailers’ needs.
 This helps Colgate get the right products on the right shelves without mistakes or delays, as everyone is connected to the same platform.

 According to George Bailey, managing director of the Digital Supply Chain Institute, “Algorithms are the heart and brains of the digital supply chain.”
 Flock Freight wholly subscribes to this idea, creating a cutting-edge proprietary algorithm that seamlessly connects LTL shippers and carriers to create ideal hauls on the most efficient routes.

 Our cloud-based logistics platform digitizes many aspects of traditional LTL tracking processes and provides transparency rarely equaled in the freight industry.
-We replace physical hub-and-spoke terminals with digital technology to pool shipments, removing the risks of loss or damage and resulting in a 97.5% on-time delivery performance.
+We replace physical hub-and-spoke terminals with digital technology to pool shipments through shared truckload (STL) service, removing the risks of loss or damage and resulting in a 97.5% on-time delivery performance.
 Quoting, ordering, and tracking are all completed via the Flock platform, providing a digital record of each and every shipment.